adeelberlin/goldmaps/README.md

   - Bootstrap Gem

 * Configuration
+ - Steps:
   - Clone the respository from GIT
   - Run the bundle install command to install all the dependencies
   - Run the rake db:migrate to migrate all the tables into the database
   - Run the rails s command to start the server locally

 * Database
   - PostgreSQL